 You can use a ServerTemplate across multiple clouds because of its MultiCloud Images (MCIs).
 A ServerTemplate can be used to launch a server in a cloud if one of its MCIs contains a valid reference to the appropriate image in that cloud.
 In the preceding example screenshot, the ServerTemplate contains MCIs that support each of those cloud infrastructures.

-For public clouds like AWS EC2 and Rackspace Cloud, it's easy to create a compatible ServerTemplate because the underlying machine images that the MCI references can be made publicly available during the development and testing process.
+For public clouds like AWS EC2, it's easy to create a compatible ServerTemplate because the underlying machine images that the MCI references can be made publicly available during the development and testing process.
 As a result, when a ServerTemplate is published to the MCM, its MCIs contain resolvable references to the appropriate images in each the clouds/region.
 Since RightScale can publish RightImages directly to the public clouds and make them available for use, we're able to publish ServerTemplates with MultiCloud Images that reference RightImages (machine images) that we know are available.

 Since the exact location of each image is known in advance for public clouds, fingerprinting an image is not necessary.
 However, creating resolvable references to images in private clouds is less predictable because the exact location of an image may not be known in advance.